sid-am-ahd935/GUI-Playlist-Downloader/README.md

     Then there should be a prefilled text folder of the full location of where the download is going to be placed If there is a playlist downloading, there would be a label on the right to show after the download location is selected, another folder will be created for storing the videos

+### The Motive
+All the playlist downloaders out there, do not have support for choosing a range of videos to download, hence became the worst nightmare for checking and unchecking each video for downloading.